Pagghiu/SaneCppLibraries/Documentation/Pages/CodingStyle.md

 `using namespace` is only allowed inside a function or method scope.

-# Platform specific code
+# Platform specific or internal code

 Platform specific code should be isolated with proper `#ifdef` inside a specific function if it's a small amount of code.
-Bigger platform specific re-implementation should be separated in specific `.inl` files included by the library `.cpp` file.
+Bigger platform specific re-implementation should be separated in specific `.inl` files included by the library `.cpp` file and placed into library-specific `Internal` subfolder.

 # Header inclusion